Adaptive Conformal Inference through the Lens of Blackwell Approachability: First Contribution: 2 Adaptive Conformal Inference [ACI] as a Repeated Game

-Now, the question is whether the outcome $y_t$ picked by the opponent belongs, or not, to $C_{a_t}(x_t)$.
-As introduced by \citet{gibbs2024conformal}, the property stated in the next lemma (and proved in Appendix~\ref{app:misspecification}) shows that given $\widehat{\mu}(x_t)$, the observation $y_t$ can be replaced by an action $b_t \in \cB$\footnote{We detail the edge case $a_t=b_t$ and its implication in Appendix~\ref{app:A}.}, where
+Second, we show that it is equivalent for the opponent to choose an outcome $y_t \in \R$ or some action $b_t$ in a finite set $\cB$ to be specified.
+Indeed, the question is whether the outcome $y_t$ picked by the opponent belongs, or not, to $C_{1-a_t}(x_t)$.
+The property stated in the next lemma, introduced by \citet{gibbs2024conformal}, and slightly reworked here, shows that given $\widehat{\mu}(x_t)$ and the historical data, the observation $y_t$ can be replaced by an action $b_t \in \cB$, where

-(note that $\cB$ does not contain the value $0$, unlike $\cA$).
+Note that $\cB$ does not contain the value $0$, unlike $\cA$.